CurtDixon/CriblLogTest/README.md

 # CriblLogTest

 This project is an HTTP server that will return events from a Windows event log via a REST API.
+It was developed using Visual Studio, and has a SLN file, but the server code is contained entirely in ```server.js```
-The logfiles are normally stored in C:\Windows\System32\winevt\Logs.
+Windows logfiles are normally stored in C:\Windows\System32\winevt\Logs.
 The main ones of interest are: system, security, application, and setup.
 Newest events are returned first.